stephenllh/m5-accuracy/README.md

-# M5 Accuracy Forecasting - Silver Medal Solution
+# Silver Medal Solution of M5 Forecasting - Accuracy Kaggle Competition

 <!-- ABOUT THE PROJECT -->
 ## About The Project